 The study of Liangqin Gong set out to investigate the usefulness of BCoT sentry, a system which try to enhance the security by analyzing the traffic flow pattern in the peer to peer connection network [18].

-[19] tries to establish a healthcare system with enhanced security in paper “ Blockchain and Its Role in the Internet of Things” which talks about the identification of healthcare field as a subsector of lightweight blockchain of things.
+Mohamed Amine Ferrag [19] tries to establish a healthcare system with enhanced security in paper “ Blockchain and Its Role in the Internet of Things” which talks about the identification of healthcare field as a subsector of lightweight blockchain of things.
+Most of its contents are about theory, Due to practical constraints, this paper cannot provide a comprehensive review.

 From the above research, we know that the lightweight blockchain is currently being used more and more widely.
 More scholars are trying to make breakthroughs in related fields, especially in security.